mother426/tech-blog-mvc/README.md

 Users are able to comment on a particular post, and previous comments for that post will be displayed below the post.

+## Installation and Usage

+This project can be viewed and demo'd at [this live link](https://tech-blog-mvc-14.herokuapp.com/) hosted on heroku.
 ## Technologies Used in this project

 - [Node.js](https://nodejs.org/en/)